MobilePayDev/MobilePay-Partnerbank/README.md

 ## Support

-If you have any questions, write to developer@mobilepay.dk
+If you have any questions, write to DeveloperSupport at developer@mobilepay.dk

+Received an error?
+Don’t worry!
+First, check your original request and try again.
+If you're still having problems, ask our support team for help.

 ## Prerequisites
 - Integrator has been invited to the MobilePay Production Developer Portal https://developer.mobilepay.dk/